declare-lab/tango/README.md

 </p>

 🎵 🔥 We are releasing Tango 2 built upon Tango for text-to-audio generation.
 Tango 2 was initialized with the Tango-full-ft checkpoint and underwent alignment training using DPO on audio-alpaca, a pairwise text-to-audio preference dataset.
-[Download the model](https://huggingface.co/declare-lab/tango2), [Access the demo](https://huggingface.co/spaces/declare-lab/tango2)🎶
+[Download the model](https://huggingface.co/declare-lab/tango2), [Access the demo](https://huggingface.co/spaces/declare-lab/tango2).
+[Trainer is available in the tango2 directory](https://github.com/declare-lab/tango/tree/master/tango2)🎶

 ## Tango Model Family